StackVista/stackstate-docs/develop/reference/scripting/streaming-script-result.md

 ## Chaining

-The `StreamingScriptResult` cannot be chained with either `AsyncScriptResult` or `StreamingScriptResult` itself to avoid computations becoming too heavy.
+To avoid computations becoming too heavy, the `StreamingScriptResult` cannot be chained with either `AsyncScriptResult` or `StreamingScriptResult` itself.

 ## Collecting results